MyHomeworkSpace/Help/README.md

-# APIDocs
+# Help
-Documentation for the PlanHub API.
+Get Help with MyHomeworkSpace.